SGC Can’t Seem To Identify Trimmed Cards

 All Vintage Cards content is free.
 When you purchase through referral links on our site, we earn a commission.
 Learn more

-Here’s the deal: a Blowout Forums user (who else?) discovered that an SGC 6 1936 Goudey World Gum Joe Dimaggio card was trimmed, resubmitted to SGC and ultimately rewarded with a new SGC 8.5 grade.
+Here’s the deal: a Blowout Forums user (who else?) discovered that an SGC 6 1936 Goudey World Gum Joe Dimaggio card was trimmed, resubmitted to SGC, and ultimately rewarded with a new SGC 8.5 grade.

 Check out the comparison from user CornDog below.

-How does SGC not have the proper measurements of this card.
-How do they not, under magnification see that the edges have been trimmed, which should be evident in most cases.
+How does SGC not have the proper measurements of this card?
+How do they not, under magnification, see that the edges have been trimmed, which should be evident in most cases?

-The original SGC Dimaggio was sold at auction in 2013 for over $10,000, while the re-graded card in a new holder (with an SGC 8.5 grade) sold at a Memory Lane auction for $117K in July of 2021
+The original SGC Dimaggio was sold at auction in 2013 for over $10,000, while the re-graded card in a new holder (with an SGC 8.5 grade) sold at a Memory Lane auction for $117K in July of 2021.

 And if it were the first time, it would be something I could write off, but SGC (and PSA) have been notable offenders in the past.

-Back in 2020, I discussed another BlowoutForums discovery of a trimmed 1933 Goudey Babe Ruth card.
+In 2020, I discussed another BlowoutForums discovery of a trimmed 1933 Goudey Babe Ruth card.
 In that case, an SGC 5 Goudey Ruth was trimmed and regraded as an SGC 6.5.

 That one wasn’t quite as obvious, but something that should have definitely been noticed.